 PARENTS & FAMILIES NEWSLETTER

-Below is the fifth edition of our Parents & Families newsletter for the 2019-20 school year.
+Below is the sixth edition of our Parents & Families newsletter for the 2019-20 school year.
 If you'd like to receive this monthly in your email inbox, sign up here.

 How are you doing?
 Over the past few weeks, we’ve watched with you as the COVID-19 pandemic has spread across the world.
 But the reality is that for many families, it has been the closing of school buildings that really turned our worlds upside down.